 A high fibre diet is a diet plan that centres on the consumption of foods that are plentiful in dietary fibre, or roughage as it is commonly called.
 There are many foodstuffs that fall into this category, and both dieticians and your health professional would be able to tell you which ones are the best to consume, particularly if you have any form of stomach or bowel problems.

 Let’s talk about fad diets and what they really are.
-It seems that every week of the year a new diet appears on the scene, promising the earth for following a remarkable dietary plan to follow, that sometimes promises the earth.
+It seems that every week of the year a new diet appears on the scene, promising the earth for following a remarkable simple dietary plan.
+But it doesn’t always work out this way!

 Crash diets in various forms have been around for years, but there is a time and a place for them.
 Every one of us at some point in time wishes they could lose a few pounds, a stone or more in a very short period.